5 Rethinking: Chapter 4

 flist = alist(

-~ dnorm( mu , sigma ),
+height ~ dnorm( mu , sigma ),

-height ~ dnorm( 178, 0.1 ),
+mu ~ dnorm( 178, 0.1 ),

-mu ~ dunif( 0, 50 )
+sigma ~ dunif( 0, 50 )

-),data = data_adults,
+data = data_adults,

 start = map_starting_points) %>%